Submission ID: TO BE ADDED

 - I. Illustration of the Generation Process

-- III.
-Comparison with MusicMagus
+- V. Comparison with MusicMagus

-- IV.
+- VI.
 More Samples

 - References